 of oxygen and hydrogen in the back.

 Sort of like driving around with a bomb in the back.
 Remember Apollo 13.

-This bus would tour the US during the Depression and had a diorama
+This bus toured the US during the Depression, and had a diorama

 inside depicting the positive changes the automobile would bring to the

 Note the more diffused exhaust and again the